MilagrosMarin/utah_organoids/docs/troubleshooting/TROUBLESHOOTING.md

 - Ensure you have correctly installed and activated the `utah_organoids` conda environment before pip installing the cloned repository.
   - Errors such as: `ModuleNotFoundError: No module named 'datajoint'` might indicate that the pip installation did not occur within the activated conda environment.
 Be sure to activate the environment correctly and reinstall the repository if needed.

+- To run computations locally, please ensure to:
+  - Set the Jupyter Server kernel to match the Conda environment created specifically for this project.
+  - Confirm the `dj_local_conf.json` configuration file is present and correctly configured.